lacosta990/Ru_UI/README.md

 # RUUI
 <img src="github/RUUI.png" width=100% />

+RUUI is a ready-to-play solution that includes custom launcher RUUI 4.0 for retro handhelds and a collection of over 100 games.
+We also have a [web library](http://yaremko.ru/ruui-games) of homebrew titles that are completely legal to download, play, share, and stream.

 RUUI is a most minimalistic custom launcher for retro handhelds.
 Now with boxart / art by [Filipe Bello / RetroRama](https://github.com/lipebello/es-theme-retrorama-ce)

 RUUI is ready to go project and have a game collection inside.
 Downlod an archive and drop files to your flash card TF1 in Roms partition.